oracle-livelabs/oci/security-experience/ocw-first-experience-start/ocw-first-experience-start.md

     ```
     cd security_assessments
     ```
-5. Run the script and save results in your bucket:
+5. Run the script and save results in a specific bucket:

-    **Note**: You have been provided with a specific bucket for the purpose of this lab.
-To identify your bucket's name, it has the following format: ocw23-security-bucket-XXX, where XXX corresponds to your student number, provided to you by the trainers.
+    **Important**: You have been provided with a different bucket for the purpose of this lab.
+To identify your bucket's name, this time the bucket has the following format: ocw23-security-bucket-XXX, where XXX corresponds to your student number, provided to you by the trainers.

     For example, if your student number is 001, you need to run following command:

     ```
     python3 security_assessment.py -dt --output-to-bucket ocw23-security-bucket-001